 - Rental car collision insurance (secondary to your own policy)

 Simmons Bank makes customer service representatives available 24/7.
-It also offers a mobile app for credit card customers, though it’s not integrated with the app used by customers of its retail bank, which operates more than 200 branches in the Midwest.
-(A company spokesperson says they’re working on this.)
+It also offers a mobile app for credit card customers.
+And customers can use the app to view and manage any other accounts they may have with Simmons Bank, which operates nearly 200 branches in six states.

 Simmons Visa Card’s Fees

-The Simmons Visa doesn’t charge a balance transfer fee except if you use the 0% APR promotion on balance transfers (available during your first 60 days with the card), and then the fee is 3% or $10, whichever is greater.
+The Simmons Visa in the first 60 days after account opening charges either $10 or 3% of the amount of each balance transfer, whichever is greater.
+After the first 60 days, there is no balance transfer fee.
 Otherwise, the card has fairly standard fees.
-It’s worth noting that you will be charged 2% of any foreign transactions, so you should avoid using this card if you travel abroad.
+It’s worth noting that Simmons will charge you 2% of any foreign transactions, so you should avoid using this card if you travel abroad.